xd009642/streamer-template/doc/02_audio_decoding.md

 }
 ```

 The file is saved and at the end of the function deleted.
-This means
+Therefore,
 if a test fails we have the expected and actual outputs as audio files
-that can be inspected in audacity or similar waveform viewer to figure
+that can be inspected in Audacity or a similar waveform viewer to figure
 out what went wrong.
-With these building blocks in place a test can be
+With these building blocks in place, a test can be
 written as so:

 ```rust